aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 <a name="PutConvertDocumentToPdf_1"></a>
 # **PutConvertDocumentToPdf**
-> Stream PutConvertDocumentToPdf(inStream, outPath, width, height, leftMargin, rightMargin, topMargin, bottomMargin, storage)
+> AsposeResponse PutConvertDocumentToPdf(inStream, outPath, width, height, leftMargin, rightMargin, topMargin, bottomMargin, storage)

 Convert the HTML document from the request stream to PDF and save to the storage.